Cat-Lady/Gatling-Ammo-Fix/README.md

 ...for latest, pre-packaged version.

 Unpack to your ES plugins folder.
-Be sure that you have single ``gatling-ammo-fix`` directory inside your plugins folder, containing ``data`` directory.
+Be sure that you have single ``gatling-ammo-fix`` directory inside your plugins folder, containing ``data`` folder.
 Directory structure should look like:

 ```(...)/plugins/gatling-ammo-fix/(.../data/, and other stuff)```